A theoretical basis for MEV: Blockchain model

-The definition of contracts given above is quite general, and it encompasses some behaviors that are not meaningful in any realistic smart contract platform.
-For instance, there may exist states where the overall amount of tokens distributed among actors' wallets is \emph{infinite}.
-To rule out these cases, we require that wallet states satisfy the following \emph{finite tokens axiom}: \footnote{The finite tokens axiom applies only to the wallet state, while the tokens stored within the contract are unconstrained.
+Our model is quite general, and also includes some behaviors that are not meaningful in practice: \eg, there may be states where the total amount of tokens in actors' wallets is \emph{infinite}.
+To rule out these cases, we require the following \emph{finite tokens axiom}, ensuring that the overall amount of tokens in wallets is finite: \footnote{The finite tokens axiom applies only to the wallet state, while the tokens stored within the contract are unconstrained.
 Our theory works fine under this milder hypothesis, since to reason about MEV we do not need to count the tokens within the contract, but only the gain of actors.}

-The finite tokens axiom ensures that the wallet of any set of actors $\PmvA$, defined as the pointwise addition of functions:

-is always defined, and that it has a non-zero amount of tokens only for a \emph{finite} set of token types.